mj1618/icfp2017-teamscalaface/README.md

 this is an easy change I think i will keep the toggle so we can turn it off if it turns out to hurt us
-Also: we should assess our targetSites on a per-go basis and skip ahead sites which are easier to reach e.g. If it is twice as easy to get to target site 2 than target site 1 we should do it this is the per-go optimization we need
+Also: we should assess our targetSites on a per-go basis and skip ahead sites which are easier to reach e.g. If it is twice as easy to get to target site 2 than target site 1 we should do it (depending on the value of these) this is the per-go optimization we need